Being in control

 will ruin the shot by focussing on the glass.
 If there is no infinity

-focus lock then landscape mode may work.
+focus lock then landscape mode may work, or try having the lens really

-has much more information on choosing a camera.
+more information on choosing a camera.

 Being in control